 Single and live alone in the home

-As long as you live in your home, and the equity value (what your home is worth minus the amount that is owed) is under a specified limit, Medicaid cannot take it.
+As long as you live in your home, and your equity interest (the value of your home in which you outright own by yourself) is under a specified limit, Medicaid cannot take it.
 In other words, it is not counted towards Medicaid’s asset limit, which in most states is $2,000.
-As of 2020, one’s home equity value must be under $595,000 or $893,000, depending on the state in which one resides.
-For state specific equity value limits, click here.
+As of 2021, one’s home equity interest must be under $603,000 or $906,000, depending on the state in which one resides.
+For state specific equity interest limits, click here.